pravega/pravega-operator/charts/pravega/README.md

 >Note: If the underlying pravega operator version is 0.4.5, bookkeeperUri should not be set, and the pravega-bk chart should be used instead of the pravega chart

->Note: If the operator version is 0.5.1 or below and pravega version is 0.9.0 or above, need to set the controller and segment store Jvm options as shown below.
+>Note: If the operator version is 0.5.1 or below and pravega version is 0.9.0 or above, need to set the controller and segment store JVM options as shown below.
 ```
 helm install [RELEASE_NAME] pravega/pravega --version=[VERSION] --set zookeeperUri=[ZOOKEEPER_HOST] --set bookkeeperUri=[BOOKKEEPER_SVC] --set storage.longtermStorage.filesystem.pvc=[TIER2_NAME] --set 'controller.jvmOptions={-XX:+UseContainerSupport,-XX:+IgnoreUnrecognizedVMOptions}' --set 'segmentStore.jvmOptions={-XX:+UseContainerSupport,-XX:+IgnoreUnrecognizedVMOptions,-Xmx2g,-XX:MaxDirectMemorySize=2g}'
 ```